GriffinLiang/griffinliang.github.com/_posts/2016-12-19-Probabilistic-Graphical-Models.md

 No: x->w<-y (v-structure).

-Active Trail:

-1) a trail has no v-structure
-2) any v-structure is observed and no other is observed.
+Active Trail: 1) a trail has no v-structure or 2) any v-structure is observed and no other is observed.